mainmatter/playbook/src/project-procedure/digital-products/README.md

 ### Increment Planning

-Once the feature concepts are described in the product design stage, define a plan for the current increment of the application.
+Once the features are described in the product design stage, define a plan for the current increment of the application.
 For each feature that is part of an increment, list which of the non-essential aspects and edge cases will be included in the increment (e.g. configuring products of the most successful